 Inclusion and Intervention

 All children are encouraged to reach their potential, regardless of their gender, religion, culture, ethnicity and abilities.
-We believe in ensuring that those children who need support the most are in receipt of the very best possible.
-The school believes in working in partnership with parents; those who know the children best, in order to put a provision around children which matches their needs best.
+We believe in ensuring that those children who need support the most receive the very best possible support.
+The school believes in working in partnership with parents and those who know the children best, in order to put a provision around children which matches their needs.

 It is important that the teaching and learning going on in school is based upon;

 - Teachers using a variety of strategies and styles

 - Teachers knowing and understanding what is to be taught

 - Managing the children’s behaviour

 Teachers will make sure that the children will understand more and know more each day.
 This can take place with the willingness and support of the child and parents/carers.

 As your child moves through the school they will cover all the National Curriculum subjects.
 These subjects will be taught as separate units of study, or linked together as part of a topic.
 There will be a mixture of class, group and individual activities planned.
 For some activities learning is most effective when children work and talk together, for others an individual approach is better.